randonmess/Building-Recurrent-Neural-Network/README.md

 # Building-Recurrent-Neural-Network
-Building and RNN from scratch in Jupyter
+Building an RNN from scratch in Jupyter with NumPy